libfuse/libfuse/README.md

 This is a fork of the libfuse reference implementation which may be found here:
 [https://github.com/libfuse/libfuse](https://github.com/libfuse/libfuse)

-This fork is designed to build with CMake, otherwise it should be identical to the reference platform.
+This fork is designed to build with **CMake**, otherwise it should be identical to the reference platform.
 The best reference for using libfuse is the reference implementation.
 BUT - This is the place to come for information about building libfuse with CMake instead of meson.